SilasWW/DISYS/Hand-in-03/README.md

+# How to run the program:

+To run the program, you must first add the server.
+You do so by running the command: `go run server/server.go -port <port-number>`.
+We recommend using port number 5454 like this: `go run server/server.go -port 5454`

+Secondly you add a number of clients, with the following command `go run client/client.go -cPort <client-port> -sPort <server-port>`.
+The 'server-port' must match the port-number you assigned the server.
+Each client you add, must have its own port-number.

+In any client terminal, you can now type a message and press enter to publish a message.

 # Chitty Chat

 You have to implement Chitty-Chat a distributed system, that is providing a chatting service, and keeps track of logical time using Lamport Timestamps.